 Psst!
 Want to kick this up a notch?
 Try finishing this recipe with a pinch of finishing salt!
 Ava Jane’s Kitchen is offering a bag of salt for ONE PENNY!
 Add a pinch before serving, or incorporate it into your dry spice mix to bring out the drool-worthy savory flavor of your roast!
 (Get your penny bag of salt on this page.)

 Notes on Ingredients

-- Don’t Like Carrots?
-Try parsnips, turnips, daikon radish, rutabaga, yams and/or sweet potatoes.
+- Don’t like carrots?
+Try different veggies like parsnips, turnips, daikon radish, rutabaga, yams and/or sweet potatoes.

 - Don’t like cream of mushroom soup?
 Make cream of celery soup instead OR make cream of beef (substituting beef stock for chicken stock).
 If you’re going store-bought, you need one can.